 The Company has not offset financial assets with financial liabilities.

-The carrying value of the Company's cash and cash equivalents, accounts receivable excluding HST, accounts payable and other liabilities and deferred compensation is close to fair value due to their short-term maturity except convertible debentures.
+The carrying value of the Company's cash, accounts receivable excluding HST, accounts payable and accrued liabilities and deferred compensation is close to fair value due to their short-term maturity except convertible debentures.